ckerr/blog-hugo/content/post/transmission-web-client-tests-pt-1.md

         });
     });

-That's a lot of scaffolding.
-Let's take it piece by piece:
+That's a lot of code all at once.
+Let's walk through it piece by piece:

     var chai = require('chai');
     var expect = chai.expect;
     var sinon = require('sinon');
     var jsdom = require('jsdom-global');

-Load chai, sinon, and jsdom-global.
+Load Chai, Sinon, and jsdom-global.
-Make an `expect` local so that we don't have to always use the chai. prefix.
+Make `expect` a local so that we don't have to always prefix it with "chai."

     describe("Formatter", function(){
         var sandbox;